rails/rails/guides/source/active_support_instrumentation.md

 Active Support Instrumentation
 ==============================

 Active Support is a part of core Rails that provides Ruby language extensions, utilities, and other things.
-One of the things it includes is an instrumentation API that can be used inside an application to measure certain actions that occur within Ruby code, such as that inside a Rails application or the framework itself.
+One of the things it includes is an instrumentation API that can be used inside an application to measure certain actions that occur within Ruby code, such as those inside a Rails application or the framework itself.
 It is not limited to Rails, however.
-It can be used independently in other Ruby scripts if it is so desired.
+It can be used independently in other Ruby scripts if desired.

-In this guide, you will learn how to use the instrumentation API inside of Active Support to measure events inside of Rails and other Ruby code.
+In this guide, you will learn how to use the Active Support's instrumentation API to measure events inside of Rails and other Ruby code.

 After reading this guide, you will know: